imoran/Flicks/README.md

 - [x] User can choose between TableView and CollectionView
 - [x] User can see more movie details - such as genre, runtime, and taglines (if available)

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Customization of the CollectionView/App
-2. How to use same ViewControllers for Collection and TableView options.

 ## Video Walkthrough